IT Support Ajax

 How quickly can Fusion respond to IT issues in Ajax?

-Remote tickets typically resolve in 1 to 2 hours.
-Critical incidents get a 1-hour response target.
-On-site dispatch to Ajax targets 60 to 90 minutes from Toronto via Hwy 401 East during business hours.
-That is faster than most smaller Durham-local shops with no 24/7 coverage and comparable to larger Toronto MSPs but with Canadian ownership and CISSP-led security.
+Remote tickets are typically resolved on first contact, and most issues are handled remotely.
+On-site dispatch to Ajax targets arrival within roughly 60 to 90 minutes from Toronto via Hwy 401 East during business hours, with response times committed in writing in your service agreement.
+That is comparable to larger Toronto MSPs but with Canadian ownership and CISSP-led security, and ahead of most smaller Durham-local shops that have no 24/7 coverage.

 Do you support Amazon-adjacent fulfillment and 401-corridor logistics operators?